Will-Jian/Will-Jian/README.md

 ### Hi there 👋
-I am William Jian, a software developever that recently graduated from General Assembly's Software Engineerings Immersive Program.
-Working in the customer service industry, I want to apply my knowledege and skills to bring a more plesant User Experience into all my code.
+I am William Jian, a software developer that recently graduated from General Assembly's Software Engineerings Immersive Program.
+Working in the customer service industry, I want to apply my knowledge and skills to bring a more pleasant User Experience into all my code.
 - I’m currently working on adding more icebox features to my stock-tracker app.

 <!--